Scouting America

 • (c) Explain and demonstrate the proper care and storage of welding equipment, tools, and protective clothing and footwear.

-3. Explain the terms welding, electrode, slag, and oxidation.
+3. Explain the terms welding, electrode, slag, oxidation.
 Describe the welding process, how heat is generated, what kind of filler metal is added (if any), and what protects the molten metal from the atmosphere.

 4. Name the different mechanical and thermal cutting methods.
 Choose one method and describe how to use the process.
 Discuss one advantage and one limitation of this process.